 Here are 3 Questions to Ask Yourself when You Feel Unaccomplished:

 Often some of the most overlooked accomplishments are the ones that arise from complete disaster.
-When all hell breaks lose at work, what do you do?
+When all hell breaks loose at work, what do you do?
 How do you help make things better?

 I had a client who was feeling unaccomplished, but after some probing, I uncovered that her company had experienced a massive product recall.
 As a Human Resources manager, she quickly created and deployed a program to support front-line workers feeling overwhelmed with customer service calls and complaints.